Video: Furminating Mr. Ray

 Ray: 4-year-old blind male black Lab mix 79 lbs Nuetered

 Background: Originally found as a stray up in Humboldt Count in mid-2020 [Who the heck “loses” a blind dog?
-Give me a break!], we named him “Ray”.
-We adopted Ray to a young couple in late 2020, but Ray’s has exhibited some inappropriate behavior that they feel is incompatible with plans for a family.
+Give me a break!]
+We named him “Ray”.
+We recently adopted Ray to a family, but Ray’s has exhibited some inappropriate behavior and they need us to find him a new home.
+Ray has lunged at and nipped some of the adult kids and a neighbor (who surprised Ray by coming unannounced into the family’s backyard.
+Ray’s current caretakers are having Ray wear a basket muzzle when there are people around that Ray may be uncomfortable or unfamiliar with.
 So we have placed Ray back up for adoption… hoping to find that very special forever home for him.
+Ray has bounced around quite a bit in recently months between fosters and adopters -- no doubt this constant change is contributing to Ray’s inappropriate behavior.

-What Ray’s Rescue Rep says: Ray gets along great with people and other dogs that he is familiar with.
+What Ray’s Rescue Rep says: Ray gets along great with people and other dogs that he is familiar and comfortable with.
 Surprising a blind dog is never a good idea.
 He requires careful introductions with new people and new dogs.
+Use of a basket muzzle is critical to keeping new people safe when he is not familiar and comfortable with them.
 Would probably do great with another calm/adult dog in the home.
 Not for a family with children.
 A blind dog relies considerably on his/her sense of smell, hearing and, obviously, touch.
 Caring for a blind dog requires a unique approach:

 Medical: Besides being blind, Ray is in superb health.
 Current on vaccinations, heartworm negative, microchipped, and neutered.